wakh/Datasets-manager/code/readme.md

-# Database Systems Final Group Project
+# Database Systems Final Group Project Instructions

 ## What's in the Application
 `application.py`: The bulk of our code.
 Runs an infinite loop reading user input and running the appropriate commands